 Use Online Tools:

 Online tools can be good places to start as well, but keep in mind others use these too, potentially putting you a few steps behind.
 They also require a firm grasp of the subject matter to produce good information.
 That’s usually where content creators fail.
-Plus, they can tell you what people have yet to ask, or your targets will be asking in the next few months.
+Plus, they can’t tell you what people have yet to ask, or what your targets will be asking in the next few months.

-aHrefs keyword generator is a free tool to see current search trends
+- aHrefs keyword generator is a free tool to see current search trends.

 How to create content for your brand